Stutern/eng-practices/README.md

 *   **LGTM**: Means "Looks Good to Me."
 It is what a code reviewer says when approving a CL.

+    Git PUSH: The git push command is used to upload local repository content to a remote repository.
+Pushing is how you transfer commits from your local repository to a remote repo.

 ## License

 The documents in this project are licensed under the CC-By 3.0 License, which